TjWheeler/sp-clientapps/README.md

 ## The Facebook Web Part

+See the [Facebook Blog Post](http://blog.timwheeler.io/facebook-webpart/) for more detailed instructions.

 ### Configuration Requirements

 In order to configure the Facebook Client App Web Part, you must: